New agreement with the Société de transport de Laval (STL)

 The STL and the STM are now working together to provide paratransit service for Laval residents.

-Starting January 1, 2026, the STM will handle the following on behalf of the STL:
+Since January 1, 2026, the STM handle the following on behalf of the STL:

 The STL will remain responsible for: